shipitparrotclemz/introduction_to_python/additional_practice_20231210/005_lessons_on_control_statements/README.md

 ```

 ## Challenge 6: While Loop
-- Define an integer object count and assign its value to 0
+- Define an integer object `0` and assign its address to variable `count`
 - Implement a while loop to print numbers from 0 to 4

 ```commandline